malariagen/mali-analysis-paper/manuscript.md

+# Introduction

+- Malaria is not good
+- Population structure affects behaviour, IR profile -> risk and response
+- Why Mali for this study

+# Methods

+## Collection and sequencing

+## Diversity statistics

+## SNPs

+## CNVs

+## Haplotypes

+## Locator

+## Doubleton-sharing

+## IBD

+# Results

+## Diversity statistics

+- Diversity statistics different between taxa?
+- Diversity statistics very similar inside a taxa
+- No clear geographical or temporal effect
+- Balloon mosquitoes lookn fairly typical
+- Some small differences maybe due to different sample sizes
+- Very low FST between populations of the same taxon
+- Slight indication of population structure when population assignment randomized

+## SNPs

+- IR profiles are very similar for every population of the same taxon and some are different between taxa?
+- Some temporal trends observed elsewhere (para) present here as well but somewhat muddled in some locations
+- We have not found any location specific SNP

+## CNVs

+- I am still unclear on the final result of that analysis

+## Haplotypes

+- IR haplotypes are highly shared between locations and sometimes taxa?

+## Locator

+- Pretty good at high level (including on new data)
+- Does not work at the required definition

+## Doubleton-sharing

+- Didn't find a geographical or temporal correlation ?

+## IBD

+- Still to be seen

+# Discussion

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
 Use this template as a starting point for your manuscript.